usaid-cs/yesterday-i-learned/random.md

 - Side menus in every offical Google app [are all different widths](http://imgur.com/a/v2d6v).
 - [Superfamily](https://en.wikipedia.org/wiki/Superfamily_%28band%29) was known as Norway's most well-educated and acedemic band. _"At one point, every member of the band had Master's degrees, or were in the progress of getting one.
 Vocalist Steven Wilson holds a Ph.D. in chemistry.
 He defended his thesis, On-line multidimensional LC-techniques.
 Determinations of known and unknown compounds in limited and complex samples, in December 2007."_
 - [Afterbirth](http://www.urbandictionary.com/define.php?term=Afterbirth), mixture of fluids emitted after childbirth, does not give your baby superpowers.
-- There is [no reference](https://en.wikipedia.org/wiki/Wizard_%28software%29) who first started calling software walkthroughs, 'wizards'.
 - Pac Man was originally going to be called Puck Man, but was changed because Fuck Man.
 - Every odd number has a 'e' in it; excluding 'and', the first number to have an 'a' is 'one thousand'.
 - Bill Murray did Garfield because he signed on thinking [Joel Coen](http://www.imdb.com/name/nm0001054/) wrote it.
 [Joel Cohen](https://en.wikipedia.org/wiki/Joel_Cohen_%28writer%29) (with the H) did.
 - The ZIP in ZIP code stands for Zone Improvement Plan.
-- [Saint-Louis-du-Ha!
-Ha!, QC](https://en.wikipedia.org/wiki/Saint-Louis-du-Ha!_Ha!) has two exclamation marks in its name.
-It is, along with the rivers that flow near it, the only places on Earth with two exclamation marks in their names.
 - A quad HD AMOLED screen has only 20% more pixels as a 1080p LCD display, when it should have almost 80% as many.
 - [Vitas](https://en.wikipedia.org/wiki/Vitas) (Vitaliy Grachov) has a five-octave vocal range.
 - Because owning a home requires taking care of it, percentage home ownership in a neighbourhood directly impacts how nice a neighbourhood is, and, to a certain extent, negatively impacts the crime rate in the same neighbourhood.
 This implies rentals are often in high-crime areas.